mariapiamacedo/testsite.github.io/docs/PAGE-Pred.md

 	<img src="negcorr.png">
 </center>

-After reducing the features dimensionality to a total number of 9 (Explaining 99% of the entire data)
+After reducing the dimensionality of the features to a total number of 17 (Explaining 98.5% of the entire data) and fitting the data to a Random Forest Classifier, we got a model with an accuracy of 87%.
+The importance of the features presented below is not therefore much informative due to the dimensionality reduction.

 <center>
 	<img src="featuresImp.png">